 While completion of a formal Ground Training is not a mandatory requirement for the Recreational Pilot Permit, most candidates for the RPP find the Private Pilot Ground Training is an essential element in successful preparation for the Transport Canada Written Examination (RPPAER).
 It is highly recommended that students wishing to pursue the RPP take the Private Pilot Ground Training Course.

-The Private Pilot Ground Training offered by Sealand Flight is taught by experienced Transport Canada licensed instructors and provides at least 40 hours of multimedia classroom instruction covering all required subject areas.
+The Private Pilot Ground Training offered by Sealand Flight is taught by experienced Transport Canada licenced instructors and provides at least 40 hours of multimedia classroom instruction covering all required subject areas.
 Key subject areas that will be covered during the Ground Training include the following:

 - Air Regulations